Middlewares and Guards

 Using Nest CLI:

-This command generates an auth.guard.ts
+This command generates an auth.guard.ts file in the src directory.

 Manual Creation: